 Continuing therapy involves adjusting antibiotics according to the results of culture and susceptibility testing, surgically draining any abscesses, and usually removing any internal devices that are the suspected source of bacteria.

-Bacteremia is often transient and of no consequence, but sustained bacteremia may cause metastatic focal infection or sepsis.
+Bacteremia may be transient and of no consequence or lead to metastatic focal infection or sepsis.

 Bacteremia is more common after invasive procedures, particularly those involving indwelling devices or material.